scalableinternetservices/ucsb_website/_slide_src/07_high_availability_and_client_side_caching.md

 * the router fails?
 * the Internet fails?
 * the database fails?
-* the entire datacenter fails?
+* the entire data center fails?

 ---